sssvip/algorithms4th/src/fundamentals/list/README.md

     System.out.println(Arrays.toString(arrayList.toArray()));//[test0, test1, test2, test3, test4]
 }
 ```

+As you can see, in addTest() MiniArrayList's output is consistent with ArrayList.

 #### d.
 Conclusion about addTest()

 - forget use System.copyOf() reference API,if it suit you situation, you should use JDK'S API first,not implement again.